MasonD3V/EM0J1JB/README.md

 # EM0J1JB
 iOS 11 Jailbreak Concept
 ========================
-My version applies from ios 10 and up.
-You can always change it to iOS 8 and higher.
+My version applies from iOS 10.2 and up.
+You can always change it to your liking.
 Please note this is under an Apache License 2.0.